Bubbajohn1/roblox-cpp/readme.md

 ### Cpp to roblox luau conversion

-( I AM CURRENTLY TRYING TO MAKE IT SO THAT YOU CAN USE IT WITH ROJO )

 ## Initialize

 ### Download the rblxcpp.exe file and copy it to your games repo.